uva-cs3140-sp23/uva-cs3140-sp23.github.io/syllabus.md

 There will be a non-cumulative midterm during the course.

-* Midterm 1: Tuesday, February 28, 2023, in-class
+* Midterm 1: Thursday, March 2nd, 2023, in-class
-    * Covers all material from start of class up to and including February 21
+    * Covers all material from start of class up to and including February 23

 If you know you will be absent for an exam, you must let your professor know with at least **1-week's notice**.